shalmali86/Starter_kit/README.md

 2. Testrpc - In memory Blockchain
 3. Metamask - Helps run DApp in the browser itself.
 4. Truffle Latest Version - Development Environment

+### PaperSpace Installation Steps
+1. Sign In to Paperspace(https://www.paperspace.com) with Username: your email id and Password: your phone number
+2. open Command Prompt/ Terminal and connect with - ssh paperspace@(your public ip ex:72.52.111.97) -L 8080:localhost:8080
+3. Linux VM systems are given to everyone, for further installations follow the installations steps from Case 2 : Ubuntu 16.04

 ### Installation Steps